Defining Additional Namespaces

 Operators often need to be able to manage resources in multiple namespaces in the cluster.
-When deploying an application to an existing cluster, the Replicated app manager creates a Kubernetes Role and RoleBinding that are limited to only accessing the namespace that the application is being installed into.
+When deploying an application to an existing cluster, Replicated KOTS creates a Kubernetes Role and RoleBinding that are limited to only accessing the namespace that the application is being installed into.

 In addition to RBAC policies, clusters running in air gap environments or clusters that are configured to use a local registry also need to ensure that image pull secrets exist in all namespaces that the operator will manage resource in.